NanShang126/BetterHudwiki-chinese/FAQ.md

 ## if the bossbar for enderdragon or wither pops up, the hud is out of alignment.

 config.yml `merge-boss-bar: false`. this is a specialized bossbar and cannot be resolved.

+## want to use an image font that I added from somewhere like itemsadder.

+technically not possible.